 Yeasts are actually a type of fungus.
 There are different yeasts which cause various infections.
 The most common yeast infection is thrush.
 This is due to a yeast called candida which thrives in moist, airless, warm areas of the body.
 It can cause infections in the vagina and infections in the mouth.
 It can cause nappy rash in babies and it can also sometimes infect other areas of the body.
 Treatment of yeast infections usually works well with anti-yeast creams and medicines.

 A parasite is a type of germ that needs to live on or in another living being (host) to survive.
 It gets its food from its host.
-Parasites are not as common as the other types of germs although they can cause some types of diseases in humans.

 Parasites are usually found in contaminated water or food.
 They can also get into the body by insect bites or by sexual contact.
 Parasitic infections are more common in the tropics and subtropics.
-They can occur in the UK but are more typically seen in people who have weakened immune systems (for example, those with HIV or those people taking chemotherapy for types of cancer).
+They can occur in the UK but the serious infections are more typically seen in people who have weakened immune systems (for example, those with HIV or those people taking chemotherapy for types of cancer).

-Antibiotics are no 'cure all' for infections.
+Antibiotics are not a 'cure all' for infections.
 Antibiotics will only clear infections caused by germs such as bacteria and some parasites.
 They do not work when an infection is caused by viruses, fungi or yeasts.
 As mentioned, most common infections are caused by viruses when an antibiotic will not be of use.
 Even if you have a bacterial infection, the immune system can clear most bacterial infections.
 This means that antibiotics are not needed for minor infections (for example, an ear or throat infection in an otherwise fit person).

 However, you do need antibiotics if you have certain serious infections caused by bacteria, such as meningitis, pneumonia or kidney infections.
 In these situations, antibiotics are often life-saving.
 When you are ill, doctors are skilled at checking you over to rule out serious illness and to advise if an antibiotic is needed.